MarcocciaAndrea/Euklid/README.md

 - **SP500 accuracy**: 0.45
 - **Nasdaq accuracy**: 0.53

-The Receiver Operating Characteristic (ROC) curves provide a visual assessment of our models' capability to correctly identify profitable trading opportunities.
+The Receiver Operating Characteristic (ROC) curve is a graphical representation that illustrates the performance of a binary classification model across various threshold settings.
 These curves illustrate the trade-off between sensitivity and specificity for three example stocks.

 <p align="center">
    <img src="./images/amazon_roc_lstm.png" width="30%" height=250 />